Research Assistant Professor in Epidemiology and Biostatistics

 Categories: Academic-related Staff

-Applications are invited for appointment as Research Assistant Professor in Epidemiology and Biostatistics in the School of Public Health (Ref.: 499475), to commence as soon as possible on a two- to three-year fixed-term basis, with the possibility of renewal.
+Applications are invited for appointment as Research Assistant Professor in Epidemiology/Biostatistics in the School of Public Health (Ref.: 500156), to commence as soon as possible on a two-year fixed-term basis, with the possibility of renewal subject to satisfactory performance.

-Applicants should possess a doctoral degree by research (Ph.D., D.Sc., Dr.P.H. or equivalent) in statistics, epidemiology, public health or related disciplines.
-They should have a strong quantitative background, experience in analysing epidemiological data using MATLAB, R or other statistical packages, demonstrated expertise in the analysis of large and complex datasets, excellent written and oral communication skills, and the ability to work independently and in collaboration with a multidisciplinary team.
-Relevant post-doctoral work experience, such as management of biostatistical research, and an excellent publication and grant track record would be advantages.
+Applicants should possess a doctoral degree by research (Ph.D., D.Sc., Dr.P.H. or equivalent) in artificial intelligence, big data or other related disciplines.
+They should have a strong quantitative background; experience in analysing statistical data using MATLAB, R or other packages; demonstrated expertise in the analysis of large and complex datasets; excellent written and oral communication skills; and the ability to work independently and in collaboration with a multidisciplinary team.
+Relevant post-doctoral work experience in the areas of artificial intelligence and/or infectious disease research, and an excellent track record of publications and grants would be advantages.

-The appointee will be primarily responsible for applied and methodological work in epidemiological and/or statistical research.
-He/She will also take up a leading role to oversee the junior research staff and students in research and operations; develop research programs independently; write scientific publications, grant proposals and reports; teach or co-teach undergraduate or postgraduate courses; and assist in general administrative, operational and other duties as assigned.
+The appointee will be primarily responsible for applied and methodological work in a Big Data Laboratory, and technology transfer of advanced artificial intelligence in the field of infectious disease research.
+He/She will also oversee junior research staff and students; develop research programs independently; write scientific publications, grant proposals and reports; and assist in general administrative, operational and other duties as assigned.
+There will be opportunities for participation in teaching programmes.
 Information about the School can be obtained at http://sph.hku.hk/index.php.

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.
 At current rates, salaries tax does not exceed 15% of gross income.
 The appointment will attract a contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 15% of basic salary.

-The University only accepts online application for the above post.
+The University only accepts online applications for the above post.
 Applicants should apply online and upload an up-to-date C.V.
-Review of applications will start on January 30, 2020 and continue until February 13, 2020, or until the post is filled, whichever is earlier.
+Review of applications will start on June 9, 2020 and continue until July 31, 2020, or until the post is filled, whichever is earlier.